 Mission Statement: The collegiate chapter of the American Marketing Association (AMA) at the University of Tennessee at Chattanooga (UTC) is dedicated to connect the members to the various fields of marketing to prepare for real-world experiences by offering professional network opportunities and developing engagements with local businesses.
 The AMA seeks to provide students leadership building opportunities through continuous involvement with the campus and its students.

+The AMA Treasurer will be collecting dues at meetings.
 The national student membership application requires your physical signature, so we are unable to offer the application online.

 Faculty Adviser: Dr. David Locander